REVIEW: Pecan Pie M&M’s

 Quick, name your favorite pie!
 According to this pie chart on pies, you most likely said “apple” or “pumpkin.”
 But somewhere in the distant shadows of these perrenial powerhouses is the glorious pecan pie.
 A traditional pecan pie features crunchy pecans binded together with a sweet & sticky glue made out of butter, brown sugar, syrup, and vanilla.
 This gooey crack is then baked into a flaky & buttery crust.
 With the exception of the Deep South, we typically reserve pecan pie for Thanksgiving here in the States like a bunch of amateurs.

 Thankfully for us, the M&M’s brand has prematurely shot their wad and has simultaneously released all of their fall flavors an entire season too early.
-Representing fall as a whole, we were blessed with the new Pumpkin Spice Latte M&M’s (which we reviewed!).
+Representing fall as a whole, we were blessed with the new Pumpkin Spice Latte M&M’s.
 Representing Halloween, we’ve already seen the return of an old favorite: Candy Corn M&M’s.
 And finally… representing Thanksgiving, we were delighted to discover the new Pecan Pie M&M’s!

 I tried and tried to pick apart the flavors I was experiencing in that tiny little window, which required me to eat half the bag.
-If anything, I’m getting something that reminds me of caramel.
-This isn’t necessarily a bad thing, but it’s not exactly what was intended.
+I’m getting something that reminds me of caramel or maple if anything.
+Not the worst thing in the world by any stretch, but not quite what was intended.

-Pairs Well With Turkey & Gravy Rating: Undetermined out of 10 (I’ll let you know on Nov 26th)
+Pairs Well With Turkey & Gravy Rating: Undetermined out of 10 (Will let you know on Thanksgiving)

 Overall Rating: 6 out of 10